 After an immigrant has been put in immigration court removal proceedings, they may be eligible for relief via the VAWA cancellation of removal.
 A successful VAWA cancellation of removal results in receiving your green card and being allowed to stay in the US.

-To qualify for VAWA cancellation of removal, a female immigrant must:
+To qualify for VAWA cancellation of removal, an immigrant must:

 - have suffered battery, extreme cruelty, domestic violence, or domestic abuse committed by a US citizen or a lawful permanent resident of the US who is a spouse, domestic partner, parent, or child.

 - have been in the US for three years, at least, and maintained “good moral character” over that period of time.

 - prove that their removal would cause extreme hardship for them and, potentially, others.

 What Proof Is Needed To Apply For VAWA?